nonlinear-thinkering-group/hdsa2018-dat-py-ws/notes.md

 	- p2p => visiting files
 	- http => visiting locations that serve files
 	- p2p => turns any computer into a node of the network
+		- eg. torrenting movies and music
-		- you can just simply connect with other computers (publish and share stuff, working on same files, broadcasting, etc); it finally feels real networking
+		- you can just simply connect with other computers (publish and share stuff, working on same files, broadcasting, etc); you are using your own computation power instead of using dedicated computers acting as servers;
+	- good alternative to most silicon-valley applications (distributed network rather than centralised gateways - rather than servers, because server farms and cdns)
 	- lan vs blockchain
 	- arpanet graph (add context)
 	- decentralised + small distributed nodes
+	- hierarchical network model
 - `10:30` Installing beaker
 - `10:45` Explaining beaker
 	- Visiting sites